marcprux/universal/README.md

 ### BricBrac API

 A `Bric` acts as a fluent API for creating JSON instances using very similar syntax.
-It is implemented using an enum with cases for each of JSONs types:
+It is implemented using an enum with cases for each of JSON's basic types:

 ```swift
 public enum Bric {